blacksky-algorithms/safe-skies-api/README.md

 #### How Backups Work

-- Automatic backups are created before any `migrate:down` operation
+- Automatic backups are created before any `migrate:down` operation.
-- Each backup is tagged with a timestamp (format: YYYYMMDD_HHMMSS)
+- Each backup is tagged with a timestamp (format: YYYYMMDD_HHMMSS).
 - Backups include:
   - Table data
   - Enum values